 Make yourself available to help those who might need a helping hand.

-If someone is getting married and they need a groom’s cake be prepared to step in with a little imagination and an armadillo cake pan.
+If someone is getting married and they need a groom’s cake?
+Be a good friend and step in with a little imagination and an armadillo cake pan.

 Be creative with your cake choices.